 Sometime over ten years ago I decided to write a novel.
 In my early years I loved writing stories but gave away this early passion during puberty.
 For some reason as a thirty-something, I decided to put pen to paper and write again.

-I had a plot where characters in the Afterlife found themselves in the theater district, rehearsing plays which highlighted each actor’s unfinished business.
+I had a plot where characters in the Afterlife found themselves in the theatre district, rehearsing plays which highlighted each actor’s unfinished business.
 They’d finally need to face the life lessons they avoided, here in the hereafter.

 But thankfully that idea was lost as I began to write.
 A lot happened during the many years, and during the many drafts, that first novel took shape.
 But the best thing to happen, happened early in its life.
 I was put in touch with an assessor.